-1. Length of ownership
+1. Length of Ownership

-100 m How long have you owned the property?
-45475
+How long have you owned the Approx.25 years he property?

-2. Council tax
+2. Council Tax

-Which Council Tax band is your property in?
-(Please circle)
+Which Council Tax band is y our property in?

 A B C D E F G H

 3. Parking

-475 What are the arrangements for parking at your property?
+What are the arrangements for parking at your property?

 (Please tick all that apply)

 Garage

 Allocated parking space

 Driveway

+On street

+Resident Permit

+Metered parking

 Shared parking

-• On street

-Resident permit

-Metered parking

-Other (please specify):
+Other (please specify)

-Conservation area

-Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?